rdhr/CALiPPSO.jl/docs/src/basic_usage.md

 - You can (or at least should be able to) use as input any valid hard-sphere configuration generated from your favourite method (for instance, the Lubachevsky─Stillinger (LS) compression protocol as described [before](@ref The-initial-conditions)).
 - Alternatively, you can also use the function [`generate_random_configuration`](@ref)`(d, N, ϕ)` provided here to generate a random *low-density* initial configuration of `N` particles in `d` dimensions with density `ϕ`.
 See however [the possible caveat](@ref The-initial-conditions) of initializing CALiPPSO with a configuration of low density (*i.e. far from jamming).
 - As CALiPPSO progresses, checks of the absence of overlaps are implemented automatically.
 - Stability and force balance checks are implemented.
-They are useful to track possible numerical issues after the LP optimizations are carried out; see the section on [Understanding the screen output](@ref).
+They are useful to track possible numerical issues after each of the LP optimizations are carried out; the details are given [above](@ref output-process) and how to solve numerical issues is discussed [here](@ref Problem-solving).
 - The cutoff or radius of influence, ``\ell``, is automatically adjusted in such a way that only nearby pairs of particles are considered when building the set of non-overlapping constraints.
 - The behaviour and other parameters of the main function can be easily controlled through [keyword arguments](@ref kwargs-control).